Variable Selection for Kernel Two-Sample Tests

 \end{corollary}

-It is worth noting that similar inequalities have been proposed in literature to improve the performance of solving sparse PCA~\citep{li2020exact,dey2022using, bertsimas2022solving}.
-On the one hand, the resulting formulation~\eqref{Eq:MISDP:quad:strong} can be directly solved via some exact MISDP solvers such as YALMIP~\citep{lofberg2004yalmip}.
-On the other hand, it enables us to develop a customized exact algorithm to solve this formulation based on Benders decomposition since the binary vector $q$ can be separated from other decision variables.
+It is worth noting that two distinct references~\citep{li2020exact, bertsimas2022solving} have independently introduced two valid inequalities to enhance the performance of solving the sparse PCA problem, which is a special instance of \eqref{Eq:general:MIQP} for $a=0$.
+However, one of the valid inequalities in \eqref{Eq:MISDP:quad:strong:d} proposed in \citep{bertsimas2022solving} is dominated by a valid inequality proposed in \citep{li2020exact}.
+In contrast, the other valid inequality has been proposed simultaneously in these two references.
+This motivates us to incorporate two valid inequalities from~\citep{li2020exact} into our formulation, as outlined in Corollary~\ref{Corollary:strong:MISDP}.
+On the one hand, the resulting formulation~\eqref{Eq:MISDP:quad:strong:sum} can be directly solved via some exact MISDP solvers such as YALMIP~\citep{lofberg2004yalmip}.
+On the other hand, it enables us to develop a customized, exact algorithm to solve this formulation based on Benders decomposition since the binary vector $q$ can be separated from other decision variables.